EliSchwartz/academicpages/_pages/about.md

 title: "About me"
 excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a grad student in Tel-Aviv University and researcher in IBM.
+I'm a PhD student in Tel-Aviv University and researcher in IBM Research AI.

 My research interests include image processing, computer vision and (deep) machine learning.